ansible-collections/dellemc.os10/roles/os10_users/README.md

 Users role
 ==========

 This role facilitates the configuration of global system user attributes.
-It supports the configuration of CLI users, and is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+It supports the configuration of CLI users, and is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The users role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The users role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables .

 Role variables
 --------------